Ronnie Radke

-Ronald Joseph Radke (/ˈrædki/; born December 15, 1983), better known by his nickname, Ronnie, is an American singer, songwriter, rapper, musician and record producer, best known as the current lead singer of rock band Falling in Reverse and the former lead singer of band Escape the Fate.

-Radke rose to popularity as the lead singer for post-hardcore band Escape the Fate, but was kicked out in 2008 after being sentenced to prison for violating probation for owning brass knuckles in the state of Nevada in 2006.
-While in prison, Radke started a new band, Falling in Reverse, that didn't make a formal announcement until his release in December 2010.
-Radke spent much of his time writing for his new band.
+Ronald Joseph Radke (/ˈrædki/; born December 15, 1983) is an American singer, rapper, and songwriter who is the frontman of rock band Falling in Reverse and former frontman of post-hardcore band Escape the Fate.
+He rose to popularity with Escape the Fate, but was kicked out in 2008 after being sentenced to prison for violating probation.
+While in prison, Radke started a new band called From Behind These Walls, which later changed its name to Falling in Reverse.
+The band began recording upon his release from prison in December 2010.